Sustainability and climate conscious travel

 Consider the environmental impacts of your travel and activities abroad.

 Travelling abroad has an inevitable environmental impact.
 As part of the University’s goal to be carbon zero by 2040, it’s important to reflect on the sustainability of long distance travel.
-There are lots of things you can do to manage your carbon footprint, create less waste, and get involved in sustainability projects during your exchange.
+There are lots of things you can do to manage your carbon footprint, create less waste, and get involved in sustainability projects during your study or work abroad activity.

 Our top tips for being sustainable while abroad